mouadDahhoumi/payment-gateway-mouadDahhoumi/README.md

 - It is assumed that the bank cannot interact with the app database.
 The PaymentProcessor is the bridge beetween the app and the bank
 - Assuming the app will interact with different banks, an interface IBank is provided.
 It is a contract that should allow multiple banks implementation
 - The time it takes to process a payment can vary significantly based on several factors, so an event driven architecture is suitable as it reduces the need for synchronous blocking calls and improve system responsiveness.
+- The validation of the card follow specific rules.
+This task was accomplished by using built-in java bean validation annontations such as @NotNull @NotBlank @Min @Min.
+In addition, some new custon annotation such as @ValidCardNumber and @ValidCardDate were implemented. @ValidCardNumber uses Luhn algorithm

 ## Areas for improvement